benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 should refer to the other resources I mention below.
 Still, I can provide a few tips.

+First: if you want any significant benefits from meditation, you have to get in the habit of doing it every day.
+It's like brushing your teeth: once or twice a week isn't going to do much of anything.
+It doesn't have to take a lot of time, but it needs to be every day.
+Start with 5 or 10 minute sits at a consistent time in the morning or evening.
+As you practice more, the duration of your sits will naturally, gradually increase.

-When you first sit to meditate (and for a long time after), your mind *won't* calm down and you won't be able to make it calm down.
+When you first sit to meditate (and for a long time after), your mind *won't* calm down, and you won't be able to make it calm down.
 Don't worry about that;
 it's normal.
-Just let your mind run until it runs out of steam.
+Don't try to make your mind do anything in particular.
+Just stay aware of what it's doing, and let it run until it runs out of steam.
 This may take a long time — weeks or months of daily practice.

 The mind is like a mill: everything you put in will eventually, inevitably, come out the other side.
 If you want stuff to stop coming out, you have to stop putting stuff